Battle of Savo Island: Action north of Savo

 When Mikawa's ships attacked the Allied southern force, the captains of all three U.S. northern force cruisers were asleep, with their ships steaming quietly at 10 kn.
 Although crewmen on all three ships observed flares or gunfire from the battle south of Savo or else received Pattersons warning of threatening ships entering the area, it took some time for the crews to go from Condition II to full alert.
 At 01:44, the Japanese cruisers began firing torpedoes at the northern force.
 At 01:50, they aimed powerful searchlights at the three northern cruisers and opened fire with their guns.

 Astorias bridge crew called general quarters upon sighting the flares south of Savo, around 01:49.
 At 01:52, shortly after the Japanese searchlights came on and shells began falling around the ship, Astorias main gun director crews spotted the Japanese cruisers and opened fire.
 Astorias captain, awakened to find his ship in action, rushed to the bridge and ordered a ceasefire, fearful that his ship might be firing on friendly forces.
 As shells continued to cascade around his ship, the captain ordered firing resumed less than a minute later.
 Chōkai had found Astoria's range, and the ship was quickly hit by numerous shells and set afire.
 (Note: Astorias captain's exact words upon arriving on the bridge were, "Topper, I think we are firing on our own ships.
 Let's not get excited and act too hasty!
 Cease firing!"
 Astorias gunnery officer replied to this command with, "For God's sake give the word to commence firing!"
 The captain, after witnessing Chōkais fourth salvo straddle his ship, declared, "Whether our ships or not, we will have to stop them.
 Commence firing!")
 Between 02:00 and 02:15, Aoba, Kinugasa, and Kako joined Chōkai in pounding Astoria, destroying the cruiser's engine room and bringing the flaming ship to a halt.
 At 02:16, one of Astorias remaining operational main gun turrets fired at Kinugasas searchlight but missed and hit one of Chōkais forward turrets, putting the turret out of action and causing moderate damage to the Japanese vessel.
-Astoria sank at 12:16 after all attempts to save her failed.
+Astoria sank later that day at 12:15 after all attempts to save her failed.